Pulkit-Khandelwal/purple-mri/README.md

 `purple-mri` follows a series of steps with external dependencies making use of Docker and bash scripts:

 ### Pre-processing
 Perform bias correction and image normalization/standardization.
-We use `N4BiasFieldCorrection` as psrt of the CLI tool [`c3d`](http://www.itksnap.org/pmwiki/pmwiki.php?n=Convert3D.Convert3D).
+We use `N4BiasFieldCorrection` as part of the CLI tool [`c3d`](http://www.itksnap.org/pmwiki/pmwiki.php?n=Convert3D.Convert3D).
+We highly recommend using the option of an input mask in `N4BiasFieldCorrection` which can be just obtained as a corase threhsold.
 [Here](https://github.com/Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/tree/main/misc_scripts) is a sample script.
-We highly recommend using the option of an input mask in `N4BiasFieldCorrection` which can be just obtained as a corase threhsold.

 ### Deep learning based initial labeling and CRUISE-based post-hoc topology correction